Navigating the Out-of-Body ~ Lucid Dream Continuum

 I said out loud, 'All subconscious content, please disappear.
-Let me see an astral version of London'.
+Let me see an 'astral' version of London'.
 My vision blurred, and light pastel colours were the last to fade.
 In came a main road of 'London'.
 I felt I'd seen this before several times in other dreams.
 There was one section of yellow emergency vehicles: utility-type vans and even a horse with a work tarp in the same colour.
 Some were going backward into a more dilapidated area, but on the other side was a more beautiful, more futuristic city.
-I chose to explore the dilapidated area, which had a more down-to-earth and stable feel to it.
-The people in this dream could see me*.
+I chose to explore the dilapidated area, which had a more stable feel to it.
+The people could see me*.
 There were restaurants and cafes in meandering alleys, and a few friendly people in one of them welcomed me in to talk to them, but I wanted to explore a little bit more as I didn't know how long I had until I woke up.

 *Sometimes in an OBE, 'characters' won't see or hear you, another topic explored in the survey.

-Hallucinated dream content generally is described as such because it's less stable, more changeable, and can be more vivid (sometimes even cartoon-like).
+Hallucinated dream content is generally described as such because it is less stable, more changeable, and can be more vivid (sometimes even cartoon-like).
 OBE content, in contrast, feels more 'real', so can sometimes be more jarring.
 Avid out-of-body experiencer Robert Peterson has described experiencing this erasure of hallucinated dream material as immediate, like switching off a tv.
 I’ve only experienced immediate erasure when meditating in the LD or OBE state and teleporting to a completely new scene.
 Other than that, I would be in the same environment and it would be a gradual fading out, sometimes to a white or black nothingness until a new scene fades in.
-Perhaps it was only a matter of his ‘dial’ turning more quickly than mine or his switching function becoming more streamlined!
+Perhaps it was only a matter of his switching function being more streamlined!

-The above example was a gradual transition between a LD and OBE.
+The above example seemed to be a gradual transition between a LD and OBE.
 Below is an example of perhaps the opposite: